awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-rds-database-instance.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `MultiAZ`  <a name="cfn-rds-dbinstance-multiaz"></a>
 Specifies whether the database instance is a multiple Availability Zone deployment\.
 You can't set the `AvailabilityZone` parameter if the `MultiAZ` parameter is set to true\.
+ **Amazon Aurora**
-Amazon Aurora storage is replicated across all the Availability Zones and doesn't require the `MultiAZ` option to be set\.
+Not applicable\.
+Amazon Aurora storage is replicated across all of the Availability Zones and doesn't require the `MultiAZ` option to be set\.
 *Required*: No
 *Type*: Boolean
 *Update requires*: [Some interruptions](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-some-interrupt)